Anoopjot/CampusExplorer/README.md

 ```

 # Step 5 : Power up the circuit
-Now attach (USB cable type A/B) to computer and complete the circuit and test it.
+Now attach (USB cable type A/B) to computer, to power it and complete the circuit and test it.

 # Step6 : Test it
-Then, after completing all the steps I checked the output at Serial Monitor
+Then, after completing all the steps I checked the output at Serial Monitor.

 and it gave me this output(it is not the correct output, but it is in the pattern which we are looking for):